 Waves?
 Maybe knee-high.
 Attitudes?
 Completely satiated by a trip to the elusive Trader Joe’s that has yet to exist in Canada.
 The packed short boards were traded in for long soft tops.
 The only surf store in the vicinity fittingly named, “Surf Shop” introduced us to Al, a character who’s worked there for 40+ years and told us not to stress if the closed sign was up tomorrow.
 “I’ll just be sleeping in the back, it’s been a big week”.
 I’m still convinced we were his only customers this month.

 Instead of getting barreled (a faraway dream of ours given the lack of combined skill) we opted for playing bumper boards.
 Tackling each other off of waves in an attempt to be reigning champion of the water.
 It’s funny how you don’t notice the whole day pass when you’re too busy laughing and swallowing water.
 It’s also funny how bringing or renting a few toys provides you the tools to use the natural environment as your endless playground.
 This is quintessential fun hogging.

 Upon taking Highway 5 back home the jankiest waterpark emerged in the horizon like a beacon of ultimate fun and possible danger.
-The beauty of staying close to home is that you have that flexibility in timing to turn around and in fact risk possible sepsis in the name of a good time.
+The beauty of staying close to home is that you have that flexibility in timing to turn around and, in fact, risk possible sepsis in the name of a good time.
 Did we try it?
 Of course.
 Did our shoes get stolen?
 Also true.
 But it’s that genuine experience of not having a plan and being able to say you’ve now ridden a slide shaped like a toilet that you can forever remember and treasure.